devnich/python-programming/README.md

     ```

     1.  `subset > 10000` returns a data frame of True/False values
-    2.  `subset.where()` filters its contents based on that True/False
+    2.  `subset.where()` filters its contents based on that True/False data frame
-        data frame
-    3. This section is more properly called \"Masking Data,\" because
-        it involves operations for overlaying a data frame\'s values
-        without changing the data frame\'s shape.
-We don\'t drop
-        anything from the data frame, we just replace it with `NaN`.
+    3. This section is more properly called "Masking Data," because it involves operations for overlaying a data frame's values without changing the data frame's shape.
+We don't drop anything from the data frame, we just replace it with `NaN`.

-3. (Optional) Use the criterion match to filter the data frame\'s
+3. (Optional) Use the criterion match to filter the data frame's contents.
-    contents.
 This uses index notation:

     ``` python
     subset[subset > 10000]